 One Island, Many Destinations

 On Bali you can lose yourself in the chaos of the south of the island such as Seminyak or Kuta, surf wild beaches or just hang out on Nusa Lembongan.
-You can go family-friendly in Sanur or savour a lavish getaway on the Bukit Peninsula.
-Ubud is the heart of Bali, a place where the culture of the island is most accessible, and it shares the island’s most beautiful rice fields and ancient monuments with east and west Bali.
+You can go family-friendly in Sanur or savor a lavish getaway on the Bukit Peninsula.
+Ubud is the heart of Bali, a place where the culture of the island is most accessible, and it shares the island’s most beautiful rice fields and ancient monuments with east and west Bali, Ubud also means ‘ Obat’ (meaning medicine in Balinese ) that’s why you will find more spirituality and a special atmosphere there.
 North and west Bali are thinly populated but have the kind of diving and surfing that make any journey worthwhile.

 Yes, Bali has beaches, surfing, diving, and resorts great and small, but it’s the essence of Bali – and the Balinese – that makes it so much more than just a fun-in-the-sun retreat.
 It is possible to take the cliche of the smiling Balinese too far, but in reality, the inhabitants of this small island are indeed a generous, genuinely warm people.
 There’s also a fun, sly sense of humor.